 Why Consistency Feels Boring but Works

-Most traders do not fail because they lack knowledge.
+Most traders don't fail because they lack knowledge.

-They fail because they cannot emotionally tolerate what good trading actually feels like.
+They fail because they can't emotionally tolerate what good trading actually feels like.

 If your trading feels exciting all the time, something is usually wrong.